 The Bus from Kuala Lumpur to Singapore

-We arrived via bus from Kuala Lumpur (about S$12.)
+We arrived Singapore via bus from Kuala Lumpur (about S$12) for a 96-hour getaway in Singapore.
 The advertised five-hour ride turned into seven, so by the time we got into Singapore, our legs wanted to stretch and our tummies wanted to eat.
 We staying at the Hilton Garden Inn Singapore (on Hilton points!) in Little India, a perfect place.
 Dropping our bags at the hotel, we scurried out to grab a bite at the local hawker stalls nearby.
 Vegan roti masala satisfied my growling tummy for just S$3, and I topped it with a mango lassi for S$2 from the stall next door.
-Off to bed we went to gear up for our first big day in Singapore. ($1USD to S$1.35)
+Off to bed we went to gear up for our first big day in Singapore.
+(By the way, $1USD is about S$1.35.)

 Clean, cheap, and easy to use, the Singapore subway takes credit cards at the turn style.
-No need to buy tickets or get passes, we just tapped our cards and hopped on the train.
+No need to buy tickets or get passes on the Singapore metro, we just tapped our cards and hopped on the train.
 The Downtown line quickly whisked us to the Marina Bay stop.
 Our first stop was the Bay’s mall to see the Oculus.